 Get involved.

-If you’re ready to get your hands dirty and meet other people passionate about environmental justice, we offer the below programs
+Get your hands dirty and meet other people passionate about environmental justice!

 Meals in Need Today (MINT)

-Made for people in King County who need food and existing community gardens or food distributors.
+Made for people in King County who need food and food distribution orgs.

-The MINT program addresses food insecurity by providing meals to individuals in need while simultaneously fostering a deeper understanding of local food systems.
-We reach these goals by:
+The MINT program is focused on addressing food insecurity in King County and fostering a deeper understanding of local food systems.
+MINT includes:

 Community Classroom Initiative